Cortex vs Backstage: IDP Comparison 2026 - Which One Fits Your Team?

 What is Cortex?

 Cortex is a commercial SaaS internal developer portal built around service catalog, scorecards, and engineering metrics.
-It connects to your existing tools – GitHub, PagerDuty, Datadog, AWS – and gives you a centralized view of service ownership, production readiness, and compliance.
+It connects to your existing tools – GitHub, PagerDuty, Datadog, AWS – and gives you a centralised view of service ownership, production readiness, and compliance.

 The main draw is speed to value.
 There’s no self-hosting, no plugin development, and no dedicated platform team required.
 You sign up, connect integrations, and start tracking services within days.